Ogbonnaya Onu

-Life and education
+Biography

-Ogbonnaya Onu was born on December 1, 1951, to the family of Eze David Aba Onu in Amata, Uburu, Ohaozara Local Government Area of then Eastern region, later Imo State, then Abia State and now Ebonyi State Nigeria.
+Ogbonnaya Onu was born on 1 December 1951, to the family of Eze David Aba Onu in Amata, Uburu, Ohaozara Local Government Area of the then East Central State, later Imo State, then Abia State and now Ebonyi State Nigeria.
 He started his education at Izzi High School in Abakaliki, now the Ebonyi State capital.
 Here, he obtained grade one with distinction in his West African School Certificate Examination.
-He also sat for the High School Examination at College of Immaculate Conception (C.I.C) Enugu, graduating as the overall best student.
-He proceeded to the University of Lagos and graduated with a first class degree in Chemical Engineering in 1976.
-He went for his doctoral studies at the University of California, Berkeley and obtained a Doctor of Philosophy degree in Chemical Engineering in 1980.
+He also sat for the Higher School Certificate Examination at College of Immaculate Conception (C.I.C) Enugu, graduating as the overall best student.
+He proceeded to the University of Lagos and graduated with a first class degree in chemical engineering in 1976.
+He went for his doctoral studies at the University of California, Berkeley, and obtained a Doctor of Philosophy degree in chemical engineering in 1980.
+Onu died on 11 April 2024, at the age of 72.